Subodh3213G/Subodh3213G/README.md

 - 👋 Hi, I’m @Subodh3213G
 - 👀 I’m interested in craziest coding
 - 🌱 I’m currently learning computer Science with specialization in DSA
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate in Hackathons
 - 📫 How to reach me 24f1001676@ds.study.iitm.ac.in
 - 😄 Pronouns: Subbu
-- ⚡ Fun fact: Nothing
+- ⚡ Fun fact: Nothing😁

 <!---
 Subodh3213G/Subodh3213G is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.